chijioke-ibekwe/super-duper-drive-project/README.md

 # Super*Duper*Drive Cloud Storage
-Super Duper Drive is a storage application that allows users to store files, notes and credentials in the cloud for future use.
+Super Duper Drive is a storage application that allows users to store files, notes and credentials in the cloud.
 This project was developed in completing the Udacity Java Developer Nanodegree.
-It is a Spring Boot application.
+It is built using Spring Boot framework.

 #### Features:
 - User Authentication